Trafalgar Falls#1 in Best Things To Do in Dominica

-Located on the west side of the mammoth Morne Trois Pitons National Park, the jaw-dropping Trafalgar Falls are two of the most visited sights on the island.
-That's because they're not just impressive; they're also accessible for the most amateur hikers and adventure seekers.
+Located on the west side of Morne Trois Pitons National Park (around 6 miles from Roseau), the jaw-dropping Trafalgar Falls are two of the most-visited sights on the island.
+In addition to being incredibly impressive, they're also easily accessible for the most amateur hikers and adventure seekers.
 The upper waterfall (colloquially referred to as "Father") cascades dramatically from the Trois Pitons River, across the Titou Gorge and empties into hot sulfur springs, while the lower waterfall ("Mother") flows gently from the river into a natural swimming pool.

-Plan your trip to Trafalgar Falls for early morning or late afternoon.
-That way you can avoid the heat of the day, and potentially, the biggest onslaught of tourists.
+Visiting Trafalgar Falls costs around EC$14 (about $5) per person, or you can purchase a week pass to all of Dominica's national park sites for around EC$33 (about $12) per person.
+Recent travelers suggested you plan to visit Trafalgar Falls in the early morning or late afternoon.
+That way you can avoid the heat of the day, and potentially, the largest onslaught of tourists.
+(The waterfalls get particularly crowded when a cruise ship is docked in Roseau.)
 Also consider bringing a swimsuit, rain hat and comfortable shoes.

 It sounds amazing, and it is.
 The Boiling Lake is a fumarole, or an opening in the Earth's crust that releases steam and gas, and it's flooded with hot bubbling water that rises into a cloud of vapor.
 The site is approximately 200 feet wide, it's located in the Morne Trois Pitons National Park, and it's a must-see attraction.